civictechdc/codefordc.github.com/_resources/specification.md

     * `"Dataset"`

 11. `data` - an object of "dataset" objects.
 Add any datasets created by the project, and any useful third-party datasets used by the project.
 The key is the name of the dataset, and the value is the dataset's URL.

-12. `needs` - an array of "need" or "want" objects.
-Needs are considered necessary to the success of the project, while wants are considered enhancements.
-There is no limit to the number of objects included in a project.

-13. `need` or `want` - text indicating a need or want of the project.
-This can be a skillset that is needed, or any other resource.
-Any text is allowed.

-    examples: "Web Designer", "Web Hosting", "Political Sponsorship"

-14. `categories` - an array of "category" objects.
-There is no limit to the number of categories included in a project.

-15. `category` - text indicating the category of the project.
-Any text is allowed.

-    examples:  "Land Use", "Transportation", "Politics", "Financial", "Open Data"

 16. `moreInfo` - a URL to a document or site with more information about the project, such as a Hackpad or Google Doc.